Anton Makarenko: Gorky Colony

 In 1920 he was invited to head the Poltava Colony for Young Offenders.
 A year later it became the Gorky Colony and soon attracted the attention of Maxim Gorky himself.
 In 1923 Makarenko published two articles on the Gorky Colony (in Golos Truda newspaper and Novimy Stezhkami magazine) and two years later made a public report at the All-Ukrainian Conference for the orphanage teachers.
 By the summer of 1925, the colony had 140 pupils - 130 boys and 10 girls.
 In the same year the question of creation of the Komsomol organization is solved.

 Dzerzhinsky labour commune

-In 1927 Makarenko was appointed as the head of the Dzerzhinsky labour commune, an orphanage for street children near Kharkiv, where the most incorrigible thieves and swindlers were known to be put into rehabilitation.
+In 1927 Makarenko was appointed as the head of the Dzerzhinsky labour commune, an orphanage for street children near Kharkov, where the most incorrigible thieves and swindlers were known to be put into rehabilitation.
 Makarenko succeeded in gaining their respect, combining in his method insistence and respect, school education and productive labour.